 Re-issue of a dataset: Including all the updates applied to the original dataset up to the date of the reissue.
 A Re-issue is intended to avoid unnecessary loading of the Base cell and all applicable updates individually for new users of the dataset, therefore does not contain any new information additional to that previously issued by updates, and can be issued at any time.
-The encoding structure is located in Annex B – clause B5.
+The encoding structure is located in Annex B – clause B-5.

 Cancellation: The dataset is cancelled and is deleted from the system.
-The encoding structure for a Cancellation file is located in Annex B – clause B7.
+The encoding structure for a Cancellation file is located in Annex B – clause B-7.

 Dataset file naming